Never Say Goodbye (1946 film): Plot

-Phil manages to persuade Ellen and Flip to go away together to a rural cabin in Connecticut that is owned by his friend, Jack Gordon.
-However, Jack turns up with his girlfriend Nancy, ruining the trip.
+Still attempting a reconciliation, Phil manages to persuade Ellen and Flip to go away together to a rural cabin in Connecticut that is owned by his friend, Jack Gordon.
+However, Jack turns up with his fiancée and Nancy, ruining the trip.

 Meanwhile, Flip has been writing letters to Fenwick Lonkowski, a Marine, pretending to be older than she is, and sending him a picture of Ellen instead of one of herself.
-Fenwick arrives to have lunch with Flip and assumes Ellen is her; Ellen decides to flirt with him in order to get revenge on Phil.
+A tall, attractive Fenwick arrives to have lunch with Flip and assumes Ellen is her.
+After Flip explains the situation to her mother, Ellen decides to let Fenwick think she has been writing to him all along and flirt with Fenwick to get revenge on Phil.
+A jealous Phil pretends to be Flip's uncle―his own brother―to impede Fenwick's courting of Ellen while "advising" Fenwick on how to win his "sister-in-law" on the premise that it would be hard for any man to compete with the memory of Ellen's "extraordinary" ex-husband.

-Eventually Phil tells Fenwick that Flip wrote the letters.
+Eventually Phil tells Fenwick that Flip wrote the letters and that he is Ellen's ex-husband.
 When Fenwick learns how much Flip wants her parents to reunite, he decides to help her.
 Fenwick takes Flip to Luigi's, and she refuses to return unless her parents make up.
 Ellen finally agrees to take Phil back, and Fenwick consoles himself with Luigi's hatcheck girl.
+On their second honeymoon, Phil and Ellen receive a telegram from Flip asking them to provide her with a brother.